Janet Cooke

-Janet Leslie Cooke (born July 23, 1954) is an American former journalist.
+Janet Leslie Cooke (born 1954 or 1955) is an American former journalist.
 She received a Pulitzer Prize in 1981 for an article written for The Washington Post.
-The story was later discovered to have been fabricated and Cooke returned the Pulitzer, the only person to date to do so, after admitting she had fabricated stories.
-The Pulitzer was instead awarded to Teresa Carpenter, a nominee who had lost to Cooke.
+The story was later discovered to have been fabricated and Cooke returned the prize, the only person to date to do so, after admitting she had fabricated stories.
+The prize was awarded instead to Teresa Carpenter, a nominee who had lost to Cooke.

-Background
+Early life

 Cooke grew up in an upper-middle-class, African-American family in Toledo, Ohio.
-Cooke attended predominately white private schools where she felt a constant pressure to fit in.
-Compacted what she called a very strict upbringing, she said that habitual lying became a "survival mechanism" for her as a child.
+She said her upbringing was stressful and strict, with constant pressure from both the predominantly white preparatory schools she attended and her father, whom she described as domineering; as a result, she claimed that habitual lying became a childhood "survival mechanism".
 She enrolled at Vassar College before transferring to the University of Toledo, where she earned a bachelor's degree.
-However, Cooke would later claim that she received her bachelor's degree from Vassar and a master's degree from Toledo.
+However, Cooke would claim later that she received her bachelor's degree from Vassar and a master's degree from Toledo.

 In 1977, Cooke began writing for The Toledo Blade.
-Two years later, she interviewed for a position at The Washington Post, and was hired.
-She joined the "Weeklies" section staff of the Post under editor Vivian Aplin-Brownlee in January 1980.
+Two years later, she interviewed for a job with The Washington Post, and was hired.
+She was assigned to the "Weeklies" section staff of the Post managed by editor Vivian Aplin-Brownlee in January 1980.
 There, she quickly gained a reputation as a prolific journalist and a strong writer, filing 52 articles in her first eight months.
 Aplin-Brownlee later remarked that Cooke was also "consumed by blind and raw ambition".